 Refer to chart on page 40 for an overview of general education and distribution requirements for all bachelor's degree programs.

-The cornerstone course must be taken in the first term at Excelsior College and cannot be transferred in.
+IND 101 Cornerstone A: Foundations or IND 301 Cornerstone B: Pathways The cornerstone course must be taken in the first term at Excelsior College and cannot be transferred in.